livetrails/targetjs/README.md

 All methods and properties are optional, but they play integral roles in making targets useful for animation, API loading, event handling, and more:

 1. **value**
 If defined, value is the primary target method that will be executed.
-The target value will be calculated based on the result of value().
+The target value will be calculated based on the result of this method.

 2. **Prefix `_` to the target name**
 It indicates that the target is in an inactive state and must be activated by an event, other targets, or a preceding target if postfixed with `$` or `$$`.